markbaindesign/wp-foobot-api/README.md

         WP_DISABLE_FATAL_ERROR_HANDLER: true
 ```

-## Set up WordPress
+## WordPress Setup

-Log into WordPress and activate the plugin.
-Once the plugin is activated, go to Settings > Discussion and add your Foobot API key.
+* Log into WordPress and activate the plugin.
+* Once the plugin is activated, go to `Settings > Discussion` and add your Foobot API key.